SerenaDolfi/temporal-bias-numseq/README.md

 # Measuring temporal bias in sequential numerosity processing

 This folder contains an example of code to generate sequential numerical stimuli under the framework described in Dolfi et al. (in preparation).
-#Serena Dolfi, June 2023, serena.dolfi@phd.unipd.it
+*Serena Dolfi, June 2023*, serena.dolfi@phd.unipd.it

 **WARNING**